emsig/emg3d/docs/user_guide/about.rst

+.. _about:

 About
 =====

-The code ``emg3d`` ([WeMS19]_) is a three-dimensional modeller for electromagnetic (EM) diffusion as used, for instance, in controlled-source EM (CSEM) surveys frequently applied in the search for, amongst other, groundwater, geothermal sources, hydrocarbons, and minerals.
+The code ``emg3d`` [WeMS19]_ is a three-dimensional modeller for electromagnetic (EM) diffusion as used, for instance, in controlled-source EM (CSEM) surveys frequently applied in the search for resources such as groundwater, geothermal energy, hydrocarbons, and minerals.

 The core of the code is primarily based on [Muld06]_, [Muld07]_, and [Muld08]_.
 You can read more about the background of the code in the chapter